yuri-rage/ArduRover_Mower/README.md

 Simple script to change RC channel 8 from Save Waypoint to Relay 3 control with a single mouse click.
 Not pretty.
 Functional.

+### duskLights.lua

+Builds upon solarElevUTC.lua, which should run on any OS-based interpreter.  duskLights.lua is modified to work with Ardupilot's scripting architecture, accounting for its lack of exposed libraries (os.date and os.time are not available).
+Uses an iterative approach to calculate date/time from GPS week number and GPS time of week (in milliseconds).
+Turns a relay (lights) on when the sun dips below a definable elevation.
+Tested on Cube Orange and Mission Planner with success.

 ### solarElevUTC.lua

 Calculates solar elevation at current system time for a given latitude/longitude.
 Intent is to use GPS coordinates to derive sun angle and use the information to turn lights on/off approaching dusk/dawn.

-### solarTest.lua

-Builds upon solarElevUTC.lua, which should run on any OS-based interpreter.  solarTest.lua is modified to work with Ardupilot's scripting architecture, accounting for its lack of exposed libraries.
-Uses an iterative approach to calculate date/time from GPS week number and GPS time of week (in milliseconds).
-Tested using REPL and SITL in Mission Planner with success.
+Runs on an OS interpreter - not optimized for ArduPilot.

 ### Notes